Lumb3/Bookmarker/README.md

 * Click the bookmark icon in the YouTube player controls to save the current timestamp
 * Open the extension popup to view your saved bookmarks
-* Use the ▶️ Play, ✏️ Edit, 🗒️ Notes, and 🗑️ Delete icons to manage bookmarks easily
+* Use the ▶️ Play, ✏️ Edit, 🗒️ Notes, and 🗑️ Delete icons to manage each bookmark

 ---